zay229-arch/homework-2/README.md

     // Returns the number of items in the hash set size_t len();

-    // Returns the number of empty buckets that can be filled before reallocating size_t capacity();
+    // Returns the number of empty buckets that can be filled before reallocating (Use a threshold of 70 for resize) size_t capacity();

     // Print Table.
 You can do this in a way that helps you implement your hash set.